AU-Master-Thesis/magics/memory-bank/systemPatterns.md

     ZmqThread --> ApiState
     ApiState --> Modification
     Modification --> Simulation

+    Config --> ReqSocket
+    ReqSocket --> RepSocket
+    RepSocket --> ZmqThread
+    ZmqThread --> ConfigAccess
+    ConfigAccess --> ApiState
+    ApiState --> RepSocket
+    RepSocket --> ReqSocket
+    ReqSocket --> Config
 ```

+## Stepping Mechanism
+The API now uses a simplified stepping approach based on FixedUpdate counting:

+1. When a step is requested:
+   - The API state sets the number of iterations to run
+   - The simulation is unpaused
+   - FixedUpdate iterations are counted

+2. During each FixedUpdate:
+   - The iteration counter is decremented
+   - The simulation advances by one fixed timestep
+   - State is extracted for API access

+3. When iterations are complete:
+   - The simulation is paused
+   - The step is marked as completed
+   - The ZMQ server responds to the client

+This approach ensures consistent time advancement regardless of frame rate or system performance.

 ## Computational Complexity
 - Message Passing: O(n) where n is number of factors/variables